 - To promote a respect for the natural world

-- To empower children to make positive choices and contributions to move towards a greener future
+- To empower children to become active and responsible global citizens and make positive choices and contributions to move towards a greener future

 What do we teach?

 Our Science curriculum covers the three main areas of learning as set out in the national curriculum: